dkt-projekt/e-ParrotLinkedData/README.md

 # e-ParrotLinkedData
-Ednpoint for the connection of the first user interface.
+Endpoint for the connection of the first user interface.